-Current Guidance
+1.2 Current Guidance

-- 1.1.5 The main guidance documents which have informed the technical methodologies used to undertake this LVIA and prepare the supporting drawings and visualisations are as follows: - Scottish Natural Heritage (SNH), (2017), Visual Representation of Wind Farms (Version 2.2) (SNH, 2017g1) (the NatureScot, 2017 Guidance). - The Highland Council (THC), (2016), Visualisation Standards for Wind Energy Developments (THC, 20162) (the THC, 2016 Guidance). - 1.1.6 The documents comprise best practice guidance and have been used at the request of THC and NatureScot. - 1.1.7 The Landscape Institute also provides technical guidance on visualisation production (below).
-While the guidance prepared by NatureScot (2017)1 and THC (2016)2 are the most relevant for the Proposed Development, this document is also a useful reference guide: - Landscape Institute, (2019)3, TGN 06/19 Visual Representation of Development Proposals. - 1.1.8 As agreed through Scoping, two sets of visualisations (comprising wirelines and photomontages) have been prepared to support the LVIA from a Visualisation Location (VL) agreed with THC and NatureScot at Scoping stage: - One set to accord with the NatureScot, 2017 Guidance1, included as Volume 3a of the EIA Report; and - One set to accord with the THC, 2016 Guidance2, included as Volume 3b of the EIA Report.
+- 1.2.1 The main guidance documents which have informed the technical methodologies used to undertake this LVIA and prepare the supporting drawings and visualisations are as follows: - Scottish Natural Heritage (SNH), (2017), Visual Representation of Wind Farms (Version 2.2) (SNH, 2017g1) (the NatureScot, 2017 Guidance). - The Highland Council (THC), (2016), Visualisation Standards for Wind Energy Developments (THC, 20162) (the THC, 2016 Guidance). - 1.2.2 The documents comprise best practice guidance and have been used at the request of THC and NatureScot. - 1.2.3 The Landscape Institute also provides technical guidance on visualisation production (below).
+While the guidance prepared by NatureScot (2017)1 and THC (2016)2 are the most relevant for the Proposed Development, this document is also a useful reference guide: - Landscape Institute, (2019)3, TGN 06/19 Visual Representation of Development Proposals. - 1.2.4 As agreed through Scoping, two sets of visualisations (comprising wirelines and photomontages) have been prepared to support the LVIA from a Visualisation Location (VL) agreed with THC and NatureScot at Scoping stage for both the Proposed Alignment and the Alternative Alignment: - One set to accord with the NatureScot, 2017 Guidance1, included as Volume 3a of the EIA Report; and - One set to accord with the THC, 2016 Guidance2, included as Volume 3b of the EIA Report.